surajc-15/Cloud_project/README.md

 # Cloud_project

-a language learning platform built with fun activitgies and learning goal
+a language learning platform built with fun activities and learning goal